 Hydrofaction® is also a more direct conversion route with higher overall energy efficiency than other thermochemical conversion pathways such as gasification followed by Fischer-Tropsch synthesis and fast pyrolysis followed by hydro-processing.

-Steeper Energy has from the beginning been focused on woody biomass as the most promising candidate for Hydrofaction® processing driven by the following factors:
+Steeper has from the beginning been focused on woody biomass as the most promising candidate for Hydrofaction® processing driven by the following factors: